 RF Harvesting.
 Harvesting RF energy is at the core of our WattUp technology.
+Radio Frequency wireless charging is unique in that it sends radio waves over the air to a receiver that harvests the waves and converts them to power, thereby enabling the device to operate in its intended fashion without the need to connect directly to a power source.
 RF harvesting typically utilizes directional antennas to target and deliver energy.